Oklahoma Gun Rights Guide for Medical Cannabis Patients

 - Publicly owned sports venues during pro games

-Can You Consume CBD and Own a Gun in Oklahoma?
+Can You Consume CBD and Own a Gun in OK?

-So, owning a gun is not against the law in Oklahoma as long as you adhere to the limits for CBD consumption and possession.
+So, owning a gun is not against the law as long as you adhere to CBD consumption and possession limits.